Last updated 11th January 2021

 - The url_expires setting, which corresponds to the expiry date of your temporary address.

-First, you will need to create a key.
-This will be valid for all the files in your project.
+First, you will need to create a key which will be valid for all the files in your project.
 This means that you only have to generate the key once for all your temporary addresses.

 We strongly recommend choosing a long secure key, with at least 20 characters.
 However, please be aware that you can generate a new key at any time.

-There are many ways of generating your key, such as the following commands sha512sum or sha256sum.
-We advise using the method which is most suitable for you, according to the encryption level that you want to use.
+There are multiple ways of generating your key.
+We recommend using the method which is most suitable for you, according to the encryption level that you want to use.
 For example, from the most effective to the least effective encryption:

 - date +%s | sha512sum